Humguti: History

-The Humguti Ball
+Ball

 The Humguti is a spherical brass ball weighing around 40 kg.
 Its shape resembles the rounded bottom of a large brass pot, filled and compacted with earth to make it extremely heavy and solid.
-During the game, thousands of villagers rush to seize control of the ball while shouting: *"Jeet-i aba diya guti dhor-re heyo..."* ("Victory to the one who catches the ball!").
+During the game, thousands of villagers rush to seize control of the ball while shouting, *"Jeet-i aba diya guti dhor-re heyo..."* ("Victory to the one who catches the ball!").

-Game Day
+Game day

 The game is traditionally held on the last day of the Bengali month of Poush, known locally as Pohura.
 It begins around 4:15 PM and often continues late into the night, sometimes extending into the next day with the aid of torchlight.

-Game Field
+Game field

 The main playing field is Boro Ata Bandh, about 5 km north of Fulbaria Upazila headquarters, located between Lakshmipur and 10 Mile.
 This site historically marked the boundary between Taluk and Pargana lands.